pereznetworks/WeatherX/SSR-Implementaton.md

     - the same backend server with one basic route for \weather:location
     - now for the next step...
       - we have to combine the 2..
+        - ..."cry havoc and let slip the dogs of war!"

 # STEP 3 : Combining my React SSR FE with my Backend Server